 So many things need to be addressed, however, let’s start with basic definitions: what is “the Church?”
 As has been previously noted, the Catholic apologist seems to be very effective in utilizing the fallacy of equivocation when using this word.
 The definition of the word can change multiple time within the conversation.

-However, the article none-the-less claims that,
+The article claims that,

 “It was the Church, in effect, which wrote the Bible under the inspiration of Almighty God: the Israelites as the Old Testament Church (or “pre-Catholics”) and the early Catholics as the New Testament Church.”

+Referring to the Israelites as pre-Catholics made me giggle.
+Church here is defined as the Israelite people and the early Christians.
+None of whom did any writing.
+The prophets gave us our Old Testament, and the Apostles gave us the new.
+Those are respectively very small percentages of “the Israelites” and “early Catholics.”
 These were not the people that “in effect” wrote the Bible.
 These were the people that preserved, transmitted, and translated it.
 Preserving God’s Word and revealing/writing God’s Word is NOT the same thing.
 The reason this is so important is because the entire argument follows afterward that because the Church wrote the Bible, they maintain the ability to infallibly interpret the Bible.

 “Since the Church produced the scriptures, it is quite biblical, logical and reasonable to say that the Church alone has the authority to interpret properly and apply them.”

 The problem is the church he claims wrote the Bible didn’t, and the church he claims has that authority today is an entirely different group of people, as well as a different religious institution altogether than the categories of people he used to originally define the word.
 In other words, if the church was the entire Israelite and early Christian people, why has the infallible interpretative authority fallen only on the teaching magesterium and the Roman Pontiff, and not the entire Catholic people?
-That’s a false equivocation.

 Who Did Write the Bible?

 The men who actually wrote the Bible are dead; they aren’t here.
-And since Rome does not claim that there are living prophets and apostles today, She does not have the same authority as Prophets and Apostles, namely, infallible interpretation.
-Prophets and Apostles wrote the Bible, not the church, therefore, infallible interpretation ceased when they did.
+And since Rome does not claim that there are living prophets and apostles today, she does not have the same authority as the Prophets and Apostles, namely, infallible interpretation.
+Prophets and Apostles wrote the Bible, not the church; therefore, infallible interpretation ceased when they did.